 I think all belief systems that deal with human conduct are attempts to reconcile two principles.
 One: self-centredness, our tendency to prioritise our own experience, our own feelings, our own needs.
 Two: empathy, our ability to recognise that the feelings, needs and experience of others are equivalent to our own.
 I guess some other animals have no capacity for empathy at all.
 They experience themselves as being the entire universe.
 (I wrote a story called ‘Ooze’, in which I attempted to think myself into the mind of such a creature.)
 But very few humans are completely devoid of empathy.

-But to be completely self-centred is of course also monstrous.
-Even our limited capacity for empathy is, for most of us, enough to make us very aware of that.
+But even our limited capacity for empathy is, for most of us, enough to make it impossible to completely disregard the needs of other people.
 So our belief systems are all designed to allow us to think of ourselves as ‘good’ even though our behaviour suggests that we are quite largely motivated by self-interest.
-Christian theology for example includes the idea of original sin -we can’t help being bad- but also includes a way of nevertheless being redeemable by faith, even if not by deeds, a formulation that also rather neatly serves the self-interest of priests.
+Christian theology for example includes the idea of original sin -we can’t help being bad- but also includes a way of nevertheless being redeemable by faith, even if not by deeds, a formulation that also rather neatly serves the self-interest of priests, who provide the formula we need to believe in in order to be saved.
 Under all the theological elaboration, though, this idea does contain a simple truth: we are bad (selfish), but we are not completely bad.
 It also has the effect of burying the unworkable morality of absolute empathy which some sayings of Christ rather inconveniently imply.
 (Easier for a camel to get through the eye of a needle than a rich man to enter the kingdom of heaven… etc)

 Anyone who ever spends any money on nonessential things -and I don’t know anyone personally who doesn’t- is placing his or her own pleasure or comfort in that moment above the needs of people who are hungry, or homeless, or unable to afford treatment for illness.
 Our awareness of this stops most of us from being entirely selfish, but we remain selfish all the same.
 One way out is to blame the unhappy for their own misfortunes.
 Another is to look for others who are more selfish than we are, and build up a sense of moral superiority by condemning them.
-(Many people for example condemn as selfish the extravagance of folk who are richer than they are, even though they themselves are many times richer than most people on the planet.)
-In this way, morality becomes not a system of guidance for ourselves, but a means of proving our superiority to others, a technique that is as old as history -think of colonisers justifying their actions by the belief that their Christian faith makes them superior to those they invade and enslave – and now forms a staple of arguments on social media.
+(It is a common activity to condemn the extravagance of folk who are richer than we are, even though we ourselves are many times richer than most people on the planet.)
+In this way, morality itself is turned upside down, becoming, not a system of guidance for ourselves, but a means of proving our superiority to others.
+This technique is as old as history and now forms a staple of arguments on social media.